TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 You can also recover spent ability points when it makes sense that you would.
 A mage might be able to replenish their _mana_ from leylines.
 A grenadier might be able to replenish their _ammunition_ in an arsenal.
 A leader might replenish their _pride_ from cheering throngs of admirers.

-### Naming and Renaming Ability Points
+### Naming and renaming ability points

 If you're not sure what you want you want your ability points to be called at the start, it's okay to just call them "ability points" and come up with a name for them later.
 Eventually, though, you will want them to have a name beacuse it helps to make the flavor of your character come to life!

 Similarly, you should feel free to rename your ability points if the name you chose doesn't feel right or if it no longer makes sense.

-## Gaining Ability Points and Creating Abilities
+## Gaining ability points and creating abilities

 Every **10 potential you earn** (spent or not) you increase your maximum ability points by two.